kelmo974/forestry_learning/READ.md

 To make a comparrison to remote sensing data and demonstrate competency working with raster data, canopy height measurements captured with LiDAR instrumentation at a resolution of 10-m were sourced to then be combined with our tabular data on Tennessee forests.
 The canopy height data was compiled by EcoVision Lab at the ETH Zurich.
 The following link offers further details on their research and access to the datasets: [ETH Zurich](https://prs.igp.ethz.ch/research/completed_projects/automated_large-scale_high_carbon_stock.html)

 The sourced data was cleaned using Python (Pandas) and imported to Postgres via a separate Python script built on SQLalchemy.

+The raw data in PostgreSQL was then passed through Postgis extenstion so that raster data could be pinned to the existing tabular data.

+With the remote sensing data now aligned with the field survey information, query logic was used to build a table that will fuel our machine learning algorithm.
+The key to doing this calculating an additional field that compares survey dates to raster imaging dates.
+This will enable the model to make decisions based on available parameters across time.

 ---